Asuran (2019 film): Casting

-Malayalam actress Manju Warrier was cast in the female lead role after Jyothika rejected the role due to unavailability in the film, which marked her debut in Tamil film industry.
-Ken Karunas, son of actor Karunas and singer Teejay Arunasalam was roped into essay the role of Dhanush's sons in the film, with the latter marking his acting debut.
+Karunas was initially offered the lead role but declined, feeling the role needed a better known actor, resulting in Dhanush being cast.
+Malayalam actress Manju Warrier was cast in the female lead role, which marked her debut in Tamil film industry.
+Ken Karunas and Teejay Arunasalam were cast as Dhanush's sons, with the latter marking his acting debut.
 Sai Pallavi was approached for a role, which later went to Ammu Abhirami.
 Director Balaji Sakthivel, also made his acting debut, essaying an important role in the film.
 Pasupathy was cast in a supporting role.
 He joined the sets in February 2019.
 Later, Aadukalam Naren and Pawan were also cast in the film.

 Filming

 Principal photography of the film began on 26 January 2019, with the first schedule of the shoot being held at Tirunelveli.
 Dhanush was reported to play a dual role of father and son in the film as per sources.
 Initially, the actor was reported to play a dual role in another film directed by R. S. Durai Senthilkumar, which was titled Pattas (2020).
 While the film's shoot was progressing in full swing, Dhanush was reported to kick start his shoot for Pattas, later he took a break and resumed shooting for the film in April 2019.
 The final schedule of the film began in May 2019.
 It was revealed that the makers planned to wrap the film's shoot by June 2019.